SimpliMinimalist/Genesis/blueprint.md

 ## Features

 * **Navigation:** The application uses a bottom navigation bar to switch between the main screens.
+The navigation tabs are brought closer together with horizontal padding.
 * **Theming:** The application supports both light and dark themes, with the ability to toggle between them.

 ## Project Structure